Organizing Unstructured Image Collections using Natural Language: Applications

-\myparagraph{Discovering novel bias in Text-to-Image Diffusion Models:} Stereotypical biases related to gender or race~\citep{naik2023social} in images generated by widely accessible text-to-image (T2I) models like Stable Diffusion XL (SDXL)~\citep{podell2023sdxl} and \dalle~\citep{betker2023improving} have sparked intense discussions~\citep{nicoletti2023bias} and significant research~\citep{bianchi2023easily}.
-However, beyond these well-known biases extensively studied in social science, we wonder: \textit{Are there other biases present in T2I-generated images?} To explore this question, we selected \textit{nine} occupations (\eg, Nurse or CEO) from prior studies~\citep{bianchi2023easily, bolukbasi2016man} as subjects for our case study on bias.
-For each occupation, we generated 100 images using the prompt ``A portrait photo of a $<$OCCUPATION$>$'' with both DALL-E3 and SDXL, resulting in a total of 1.8k images (see \reffig{gallery_dalle} and \reffig{gallery_sdxl} for examples).
-We applied \methodshort to these images and automatically discovered 10 grouping criteria (possible bias dimensions) along with their predicted distributions for each occupation image set.
-To inspect the biases, we calculated the normalized entropy of each distribution to quantify the bias intensity, as proposed by \citet{d2024openbias}, and identified the dominant cluster—the one containing the most images—as the possible bias direction.
-Furthermore, we conducted a user study with 54 anonymous participants to assess how well our bias discovery results align with human judgment.
-We found that our system's bias intensity scores closely matched human ratings—with an Absolute Mean Error (AME) of 0.1396 on a scale from 0 to 1—and that its predicted bias directions agreed with human evaluations 72.3\% of the time.
-We highlight some key findings below and provide complete results and evaluations in \refapp{app_occupation}.
+\textbf{Do T2I models exhibit biases beyond the widely studied ones, such as gender and racial stereotypes?}~\citep{naik2023social, nicoletti2023bias} To investigate this, we selected \textit{nine} occupations (e.g., Nurse, CEO) from prior studies~\citep{bianchi2023easily, bolukbasi2016man} and generated 100 images per occupation using the prompt ``A portrait photo of a $<$OCCUPATION$>$'' with DALL-E3~\citep{betker2023improving} and SDXL~\citep{podell2023sdxl}, resulting in 1.8k images.
+Applying \methodshort, we automatically identified 10 grouping criteria (bias dimensions) and their distributions for each occupation.
+To quantify bias, we measured the normalized entropy of each distribution~\citep{d2024openbias} as bias intensity and identified the dominant cluster (the largest group) as the potential bias direction.
+We conducted a user study with 54 participants to validate our findings. \methodshort's predicted bias intensity closely matched human ratings with an Absolute Mean Error of 0.1396 (0--1 scale) and aligned with human-identified bias directions 72.3\% of the time.
+User study details are provided in \refapp{app_occupation}.